ORDS vs C# for REST APIs: Which is Easier? (Side-by-Side Comparison)

 END;

-And voila.
 Now you get all the endpoints needed to manage the country table.

-ORDS handles the REST plumbing for you — no controllers, no DTOs, no object mappers, no Unit of Work, no nothing. 🪄
+ORDS handles the REST plumbing for you — no controllers, no DTOs, no object mappers, no Unit of Work, no nothing!

-That said, if you’re building a full-fledged app, you can still use C# or other programming language to call REST APIs created with ORDS, combining the simplicity of ORDS for quick API creation with the power of C# for more complex application logic!
+That said, if you're building a full-fledged app, you can still use C# or other programming languages to call REST APIs created with ORDS, combining the simplicity of ORDS for quick API creation with the power of C# for more complex application logic!

 Comments